Certificate of Sponsorship (COS)

 • Prevention: Maintain clear timelines and deadline tracking systems

-• Solution: Build buffer time into recruitment schedules
+• Solution: Build in buffer time into recruitment schedules

 6. Wrong use of Sponsor Note